 Computer Science and Web Development Software Programs

-Computer science programs focus on teaching computer architecture, computational theory, object-oriented programming and data structures.
+Computer science programs focus on teaching computer architecture, computational theory, object-oriented programming, and data structures.

 They give you a good theoretical foundation, but a web developer has to be able to get down and code in the languages that are currently used in website development.
 This requires independent learning and tons of practice.

 The programs also cover server-side languages such as PHP and database programming.
-Some graduate-level web development software programs also look at advanced subjects such as content management system, dynamic web application, mobile development, cloud computing, application security, project management and human-computer interaction.
+Some graduate-level web development software programs also look at advanced subjects such as content management systems, dynamic web application, mobile development, cloud computing, application security, project management and human-computer interaction.